jaydipdalal/spirograf/README.md

 Per wikipedia: A hypotrochoid is a roulette traced by a point attached to a circle of radius *r* rolling around the inside of a fixed circle of radius *R*, where the point is a distance *d* from the center of the interior circle.

-SpiroGraf is best viewed on larger resolution screens.
 ***

 ## Technologies